 Gian Paolo Barbieri

-Gian Paolo Barbieri was born in Via Mazzini, to a family of textile wholesalers.
+Gian Paolo Barbieri was born in Via Mazzini, of a family of textile wholesalers.
 It is in his father’s textile warehouse that he acquires the competence that will become helpful in his fashion photography.

 He quickly moves his first steps in the theatrical field becoming an actor, operator and costume designer together with the “Trio”, a theatrical group formed with two friends, in the remaking of some parts of famous movies such as Tobacco Road, The Life of Toulouse Lautrec and Sunset Boulevard.